fpereiro/teishi/readme.md

 - You save three keystrokes every time you invoke this function.

 `teishi.l` takes two arguments:
 - `label`, a string that identifies where you placed the call to `teishi.l`.
-The label will be printed with a special background color that distinguishes from the `message`.
+The label will be printed with a special background color that distinguishes it from the `message`.
 - `message`, which can be anything.

 `message` will printed as is, with one important exception: if you pass it an array, `teishi.l` will print it as a string separated by spaces.
 For example: